sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 NOTE: All the sections and sub-sections given above are mandatory in the design document.
 Users can add additional sections/sub-sections if required.
 -->

+#### libnl compatibility with upstream

+To add this feature, we have extended `libnl` to support NextHop Group. (i.e. `nh_id`, `RTM_NEWNEXTHOP` etc.)

+However, there is a proposal [libnl: PR#332](https://github.com/thom311/libnl/pull/332/) to support NextHop Group in upstream `libnl`.
+We should review this PR (and any other related patches if found) so difference from the upstream code would be minimal.

+#### Further performance improvements

+Extention to fpmsyncd described in this HLD will only change how `fpmsyncd` will handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP`.

+This change could be a first step, but does not solve scalability issues discussed in the SONiC Routing WG.
+Further study is required for more fundamental improvements, e.g. how zebra handles NextHop Groups in scale, communication channel between zebra and fpmsyncd etc.

+Refer to the meeting minutes [SONiC Routing Working Group](https://lists.sonicfoundation.dev/g/sonic-wg-routing/wiki) for discussions related to future improvements.
+For the discussion specific to this HLD, check [07132023 Meeting Minutes](https://lists.sonicfoundation.dev/g/sonic-wg-routing/wiki/34321)

 #### Backward compatibility with Fine-grain NHG, Ordered NHG/ECMP

+> TODO: discuss and update this based on feedback

 Eddy Kevetny (Nvidia) provided feedback about `net.ipv4.nexthop_compat_mode` and backward compatibility issue.